 Prior to authorizing a replacement check, the worker must telephone the Payroll Unit in the Business Office (464-2631) to determine whether the original check has been cashed.
-If the check has not been cashed, the worker proceeds with the check replacement, utilizing the SPEC/REPL function in InRhodes.
+If the check has not been cashed, the worker proceeds with the check replacement.

-INRHODES on-line procedures for replacements are located in Section 1104.10.80.
-The payment will be scheduled for the day of the approval and the check will be issued as part of the nightly payroll run and mailed to the client.
+The payment will be scheduled for the day of the approval and the check will be issued as part of the nightly payroll run and mailed to the